patheros/PathSetManuals/modules/QuantumCompass.md

 If all the above wasn't enough, the Quantum Compass has one more twist.
 Next to the clock input is a switch labeled `Clk` and `Seq` labeled `Position Control`.
 In the default clock position the clock input expects a trigger/gate and advanced a sequence every time a trigger/gate is received.
 In the sequence mode that input expects a control voltage.
 That control voltage directly selects which step the Quantum Compass is playing.
 When the value changes enough to select a new position a `Gate` is generated.
 Hook this up to an LFO to create your own or a sample and hold to get even more variation out of the Quantum Compass.

+In sequence mode 0V maps to the first step in the sequence and 10Vs maps to the last.
+Going outside of this range wraps around.
+So that for example -10V also maps to the last step in the sequence.

 ## Misc

 ### Contextual Menu